+A cornerstone of our civic engagement as an organization is our engagement with elected officials and administrators of policies and regulations from the state capitol to city hall to the school board.
 We know that the issues that affect us in one arena are deeply tied to the issues in another, so we apply pressure throughout the various levels of government to ensure that our education, economic development, health equity, criminal justice, and environmental and climate justice priorities are enacted.

 The bill makes it illegal to discriminate in academic settings based on a protective hairstyle.
-Protective hairstyles are styles that are designed to protect naturally textured hair such as wigs, braids, twists, locks, or afros.
+Protective hairstyles are styles that are designed to protect textured hair such as braids, twists, locks, or afros.

 Juvenile legal system costs, fees, and fines undermine public safety, harm youth and families, and create economic and racial disparities.
 The Debt Free Justice Bill is a national collaboration of individuals, organizations, and communities to abolish these fees and fines.

+The Missouri legislature is attempting to take away the rights of the voters in St. Louis to run their own local government.
 The Missouri NAACP supports the locally elected government officials in our State.
 The Governor and General Assembly should not override the voice of local voters by undermining the officials they elected.

 Political Action Committee* Chair, Missouri NAACP

-*our Political Action Committee is NOT a vehicle for collecting campaign contributions.
+*Our Political Action Committee is NOT a vehicle for collecting campaign contributions.
 We do not endorse or donate to any candidate for public office nor do we contribute to political parties or campaigns.

 The best way to stay involved with the work of the NAACP is to stay informed.